 It is also essential that everyone has easy access to the information they need to be able to plan journeys.
 The provision of online only journey planning information is not sufficient for all users and, in particular, those that do not have access to an internet connected device or are not confident using the internet for these purposes.
 This means travel planning information needs to be available in variety of formats such as traditional paper copies, large print, braille and audio for those with sight difficulties.
-This needs to be supported by high quality wayfinding information on the network itself so people do not become lost or confused during their journey.
+This needs to be supported by high quality wayfinding information on the network itself, so people do not become lost or confused during their journey.
 SEStran introduced a Real Time Passenger Information (RTPI) system across the region to provide up to date public transport journey information on the network and assist real time journey planning.
-There is an opportunity to build upon this and expand this provision.
+There is an opportunity to build upon this and expand this provision to enable everyone to be able to plan and track public transport services.
+This will allow for there to be more efficient multi-modal trips to be taken through the availability of accurate arrival times.
+Improved availability of real time public transport information enhances customer satisfaction as the perceived wait time is reduced, which in turn can encourage a growth in patronage.
+However, digital connectivity in more rural areas is unreliable and inconsistent which could restrict access in some parts of the region.